 - Benefit under-reporting the FRS is known to under-report benefit receipt. - Income under-reporting.
 We rely on respondent recall of very detailed financial information across a comprehensive range of income sources.
 Some of these are hard for respondents to recall.
 For more information on incomes please refer to the HBAI publication. - The data relating to savings and investments should be treated with caution.
 Questions relating to investments are a sensitive section of the questionnaire and have the lowest response rate.
-A high proportion of respondents do not know the interest received on their assets and in these cases interest received is imputed (around one in five cases are imputed the methodology section outlines the imputation methods undertaken).
 It is thought that there is some under-reporting of capital by respondents, in terms of both the actual values of the assets and the investment income. - The FRS does not capture information on non-liquid assets.
 Therefore property, physical wealth and pensions accruing, are not included in estimates of savings and investments.
 It also does not capture detailed information on expenditure (except for housing costs) and debts.
 Therefore it is not possible to get an overview of how households are coping financially.

-4. Policy Changes in 2018/19
+4. Policy Changes in 2020/21